|Nutritional Guidelines (per serving)|

-- 2 tablespoons butter (unsalted, 1 ounce/30 grams)
+- 2 tablespoons unsalted butter

 - 2 large shallot (peeled and finely diced)

-- 10 ounces/283 grams turkey (roasted, 2 cups cubed or shredded)
+- 2 cups/283 grams roasted turkey (cubed or shredded)

-- 1 dash salt (Fine sea salt, to taste)
+- 1 dash sea salt (to taste)

-- 1 dash black pepper (freshly ground, to taste)
+- 1 dash freshly-ground black pepper (to taste)

 - 3 eggs

-- 1/3 cup/80 ml light cream
+- 1/3 cup/80 milliliters light cream

 - 50 grams freshly grated Parmigiano-Reggiano

-- Preheat the oven, with rack in the middle position, to 395 F (200 C).
+Preheat the oven, with rack in the middle position, to 395 F/200 C.

-When the butter has melted and foaming has subsided, mix the butter and oil together with a wooden spoon and add the shallot.
+When the butter has melted and foaming has subsided, mix them together with a wooden spoon and add the shallot.
 Sauté until the shallot is softened and transparent, 3 to 4 minutes.

-- Meanwhile, in a small mixing bowl, beat the eggs together with the cream and a pinch of salt.
+In a small mixing bowl, beat the eggs together with the cream and a pinch of salt.
 Stir in the cream and Parmigiano and mix well.

 When the turkey-and-pea mixture has cooled enough to avoid curdling the eggs, stir it into the eggs and cream and mix well.

 Roll up the puff pastry sheet around a rolling pin, place the rolling pin over one side of an 8-inch tart pan, and unroll the dough over the pan.

-Bake for about 30 minutes, or until the top is golden brown and the center is firm.
+Bake for about 30 minutes or until the top is golden brown and the center is firm.